mittulmandhan/java-interview-prep/16 static, init & local blocks/README.md

 * It is inside method.
 * One method can contain one or more local blocks.
 * They are executed in the same sequence they are declared/defined.
-* compiler does not provide any block by default.
+* compiler does not provide any local block by default.
 * local blocks offer flexibility and security.
 ````
 class A {